-The stones of the Western Wall were inspected for stability.
+The stones of the Western Wall were inspected for stability on Wednesday.

 The Western Wall Heritage Foundation does a thorough inspection twice a year – prior to Passover and Rosh Hashanah.
 The inspection includes the stones and the Wilson’s Arch covered area, among other areas.

 The stones were cleaned and loose particles and other debris removed, according to the foundation.